nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Cons: At a risk of data corruption.
 Interrupting the update midway will cause the `Stock` currently undergoing the update to be corrupted as the original data that has been updated will be lost, but some fields may not be already updated due to the midway interruption.

+### Bookmark Feature

+The mechanism for bookmark feature is facilitated by BookmarkCommandParser, BookmarkCommand and Model.

+#### BookmarkCommand

+`BookmarkCommand` class extends the `Command` interface.

 ### Suggestion Feature